r57zone/DSAdvance/README.md

 To emulate the keyboard and mouse for older games, switch the mode to `ALT + Q` or `PS + ←` and `PS + →` and select the desired profile or [create the desired profile](https://github.com/r57zone/DSAdvance/blob/master/BINDINGS.md).
 Profiles are switched to the `ALT + ↑` and `ALT + ↓` keys if the window is active or on a gamepad using `PS + ↑` and `PS + ↓`.
 The default profile allows to work in Windows.

-To connect external pedals, change the COM port number by changing the `COMPort` parameter in the `ExternalPedals` section.
+To connect [external pedals (DInput)](https://github.com/r57zone/XboxExternalPedals#setup-dinput-pedals-mh-et-live-board), change the `DInput` parameter to `1`, in the `ExternalPedals` section.
+To connect [external pedals on Arduino](https://github.com/r57zone/XboxExternalPedals#setup-arduino-pedals), change the COM port number by changing the `COMPort` parameter.

 To turn off the DualSense or DualShock 4, hold down the PS button for 10-15 seconds until the controller turns off.